ameliamnesia/skytoys/README.md

 node -v
 npm -v
 ```
-if node and npm are not installed, you can find the installers at https://nodejs.org/en/download/
+if node and npm are not installed, you can find the installer at https://nodejs.org/en/download/

 ```*.sh-session
 npm i -g typescript ts-node dotenv @atproto/api @types/node @types/dotenv